RencyRodrigues/SumoQuote/README.md

-#Project Name:SumoQuote Website
-#Module Name:create an account
-#Project Environment:Eclipse IDE
-#Tools and Framework used:Selenium, serenityBDD, cucumber,junit,maven

 # Important
+Project Name: SumoQuote Website
+Module Name:create an account
+Project Environment:Eclipse IDE
+Tools and Framework used:Selenium, serenityBDD, cucumber,junit,maven
 Make sure you have JAVA 10 or above installed to run this test

+#Steps

 # Getting started with Serenity and Cucumber